Rudolf Anderson

-Rudolf Anderson Jr. (September 15, 1927 – October 27, 1962) was an American and United States Air Force major and pilot.
+Rudolf Anderson Jr. (September 15, 1927 – October 27, 1962) was an American Air Force major and pilot.
 He was the first recipient of the Air Force Cross, the U.S. military's and Air Force's second-highest award and decoration for valor.
-The only U.S fatality by enemy fire during the Cuban Missile Crisis, Anderson died when his U-2 reconnaissance aircraft was shot down over Cuba.
-He had previously served in Korea after the Korean War ended.
-He is seen as a war-hero in American society.
+The only U.S. fatality by enemy fire during the Cuban Missile Crisis, Anderson was killed when his U-2 reconnaissance aircraft was shot down over Cuba.
+He had previously served in Korea during the Korean War.